-Footage captured by Richard Bangs includes his trip to Inis Mór where he interviewed local tour guide Michael Hernon, docent of Dún Aonghus Sheila Joyce, and Frances Beatty of An Púcán craft shop in Kilronan.
-Bangs describes the “stunning” scenery of the Burren, including Poulnabrone Dolmen, as well as his time in Gus O’Connor’s pub in Doolin and his visit to the Burren Smokehouse, where he met proprietor Peter Curtin.
-He took in the Flying Boat Museum in Foynes and interviewed Margaret O’Shaughnessy, who told him the story of Irish coffee; and in Co Mayo, he interviewed Lady Sheelyn Browne at Westport House, who told him the story of Gráinne Mhaol.
+Footage captured by Richard Bangs includes his trip to Inis Mór, where he interviewed local tour guide Michael Hernon; the docent of Dún Aonghus, Sheila Joyce; and Frances Beatty, of An Púcán craft shop in Kilronan.
+Bangs describes the “stunning” scenery of the Burren, including Poulnabrone Dolmen, as well as his time in Gus O’Connor’s pub in Doolin and his visit to the Burren Smokehouse.
+He also took in the flying Boat Museum in Foynes; and Westport, where he dropped in to Matt Molloy’s pub and also interviewed Lady Sheelyn Browne at Westport House, who told him the story of Gráinne Mhaol.

-Joe Byrne, Tourism Ireland’s executive vice president United States and Canada, said: “We were delighted to bring Richard Bangs to the west of Ireland.
+Joe Byrne, Tourism Ireland’s head of North America, said: “We were delighted to bring Richard Bangs to the West of Ireland.
 The exposure for the series he has produced through the Huffington Post alone, with more than 34 million visitors each day, is fantastic.
-It is an excellent way to reach a wide audience of potential holidaymakers right across the US, raising the profile of the west of Ireland and the huge variety of things to see and do, and encouraging more Americans to vacation in the west of Ireland in 2012.
+It is an excellent way to reach a wide audience of potential holidaymakers right across the US, raising the profile of Mayo and the West of Ireland and the huge variety of things to see and do, and encouraging more Americans to vacation in the west of Ireland in 2012.

 “The United States is a tremendously important market for tourism to the island of Ireland, second only to Great Britain in terms of visitor numbers.
 And the good news is that Ireland ranks at number seven among in the list of aspirational holiday destinations that Americans would like to visit.
 The most recent CSO figures, for the period January-November 2011, show growth in visitor numbers from North America of +5.6% – an encouraging basis on which we plan to build in 2012.”